Cornish Pirates owner Dicky Evans leaves after 20 years

-Evans previously said he would give up ownership of the Pirates in October.
+Evans previously said in October.

 "Family, age, health, distance, weariness, frustration, other business commitments stacked up and brought me to the conclusion last September that I should resign and I did so but kept it amongst close colleagues initially," he said in a statement.

 "We have reached the final stages and I sign over the shares this next week in Kernow Sport, to just over 70 new shareholders.

 "They inherit the club in a considerably better position than it was in 1995 when I became seriously involved, as we have no debt and are in the top 24 teams in England.
 Long may it last.